-In principle, digital data bears the risk of not being accessible in future times.
+In principle, digital data bear the risk of not being accessible in future times.
 Possible risks are:

 - File format obsolescence (decoder software is not available any more)